huda-irs/LMS-Tree/README.md

-# CS 561: Data Systems Architecture - TemplateDB
+# CS 561: An Implementation of the LSM Tree

 ## About

-TemplateDB is a simple template for you, the student, to use for the systems implementation project in CS 561.
-Note that this is a simple template, it is not extensive, rather it is meant to help guide you on what we expect when you implement the LSM tree.
+TemplateDB was a simple template given to our team to implement our data systems project in CS 561 in the Spring of 2022.
+It served as guide for us to extend into our current fully functional LSM tree. you implement the LSM tree.
 You can use this as base code or start from scratch.